readthedocs/blog/sphinx-search-as-you-type.rst

 by Google Summer of Code to improve the search.
 The main goals of my `GSoC project`_ were:

-- to make an `Sphinx extension`_ to provide "search you type" experience to the users.
+- to make a `Sphinx extension`_ to provide "search you type" experience to the users.
 - to add support for multiple hits per search result.
 - to improve the UI/UX around code search.
 - to add support for search analytics.